malxau/yori/README.md

 ## Build

 Compiling currently requires Visual C++, version 2 or newer.
 To compile, run NMAKE.
+Once compiled, YMAKE.EXE allows for more efficient subsequent compilation, using all cores in the machine.

 ## License